-Culinary Training for the Visually Impaired
+Culinary Arts for the Blind

 After Project Shine-a-Light, Team Temiere conducted trial culinary training workshop for 3 visually impaired to learn how to cook for themselves.